 Walk-in technical support is available from 8:00 AM to 10:00 PM weekdays when school is in session.
 Professional staff are available from 8:00 AM to 5:00 PM.
 Student workers are on call on weekends from 9:00 AM to 1:00 PM on Saturday and from 12:00 noon to 10:00 PM on Sunday.
 Ursinus ID cards can be issued until 6:00 PM during the week.
 You can call the Tech Center to reserve a projector or other AV equipment for class demonstrations, for networking and software questions, and for assistance with your laptop.

-The phone extension for Tech Support is ext.
-3789, or email staff at TechSupport@ursinus.edu.
+The telephone number for Tech Support is 610-409-3789, or you can email staff at TechSupport@ursinus.edu.
 The Information Technology Support Center is located in the Myrin Library on the lower level.

 We employ students to staff Tech Support, assist with technical repairs, and help with web and multimedia project development.
 If you are interested in these opportunities, we invite you to call or email Tech Support for more information.